-There are several problems with Newell's hypothesis

-1) It restricts intelligence to symbol manipulation.
+There are several problems with Newell's hypothesis 1) Newell reduced intelligence to symbol manipulation.

+Newell claimed that symbol manipulation was necessary and sufficient for intelligence.
+We now know that this is not sufficient.
 Intelligence is more general.

-Newell claimed that symbol manipulation was necessary and sufficient for intelligence.
-We now know that this is not show.

-We can show limited forms of intelligence without symbols (or generalisation).
+We can show limited forms of intelligence without symbols.
 Thus symbol systems are not necessary.

 2) Intelligence requires an open universe.
-Current techniques in symbolic reasoning require a pre-defined (closed) system of symbols.
+Most current techniques in symbolic reasoning require a pre-defined (closed) system of symbols.

-More broadly, I would argue that Newel confused "What intelligence is" with "How intelligence is achieved".
+More broadly, I would argue that Newell confused "What intelligence is" with "How intelligence is achieved".

-Machine Learning
+Learning